Go to the Ontario Universities’ Application Centre (OUAC) and select the OUAC 105 application. Follow the “Online Application” link.

 You will receive an invoice for your fees from Laurier soon after you register for courses.
 You must pay your tuition fees by the date indicated on the invoice.

-We encourage all students to arrive at least one day prior to the first day of term to take care of tasks related to arriving in a new country.
+We encourage all students to set aside time prior to the start of classes to take care of tasks related to arriving in a new country.
 There are many small things – and some not-so-small things! – that need to be taken care of as soon as you arrive in Canada, such as:

 International students in Ontario are required to pay for health insurance.
 There are two healthcare insurance plans that students pay for: